cdcd72/NetCore.JwtAuth.Demo/README.md

 To practice how jwt token-based authentication implement on .NET Core 3.1.

 ## Running the project
+The solution contains a Test project validating the application behaviour.
+You can run the tests from Visual Studio 2019 or by typing `dotnet test` in a command window.
 If you want to interactively test the application, you can use [Postman](https://www.getpostman.com/) or any other Http client.

 1. Run the project from Visual Studio 2019 or by typing `dotnet run` in a command window